irskep/sphinx-better-theme/docs/guide.rst

     'inlinecss': '',

     # CSS files to include after all other CSS files
+    # (refer to by relative path from conf.py directory)
     'cssfiles': [],

     # show a big text header with the value of html_title